uaicompetition/uci-2022/_pages/root/results/evaluation-criteria.md

 is the true partition function value for the problem instance and $$ \hat{Z} $$ is the approximate partition function value as computed by the solver.

 ### Normalizing errors
 In order to assign final scores to each solver considering all problems tested on, we first compute a per-instance score by normalizing the afformentioned errors on each problem instance.
-In this way, scores can be aggregated such that each problem instance contributes equally to the final score.
+This way, scores can be aggregated such that each problem instance contributes equally to the final score.
 We compute this per-instance score in the following way: <br>

 $$
 \begin{align*}